 Feed preparation was done at the University Lake Kariba Research Station (ULKRS) in Kariba, Mashonaland west province, Zimbabwe.
 Kariba is found within the Agro-ecological region V and the mean annual rainfall is below 650 mm.
 Temperature averages are between 20°C and 27°C. The feeding experiment was done at the University of Zimbabwe Department of Biological Sciences, in Harare, Zimbabwe.
 Harare is in Agro-ecological region IIA.
 This area is situated in the Highveld plateau of Zimbabwe with subtropical highland climate.
 The average annual temperature is 17.95 °C and the average annual rainfall is about 825 mm.
-The experiment was carried out in a greenhouse so as to maintain warm temperatures during the day[DO4].
+The experiment was carried out in a greenhouse so as to maintain constant temperatures.